K-stability and birational models of moduli of quartic K3 surfaces: Introduction

 For a detailed description of the K-moduli wall crossings, see Theorem \ref{thm:k-moduli-walls}. \end{thm}

 That is, by varying the coefficient $c$, the K-moduli spaces $\ofM^K_c$ provide a natural interpolation between the GIT quotient for quartic surfaces and the Baily-Borel compactification, and explicitly resolve the period map.
 We note that a special case of Theorem \ref{mthm:Kmod}(1) was proved earlier in \cite[Theorem 1.2]{GMGS} and \cite[Theorem 1.4]{ADL19} (see also \cite{Zho21a}).
+We also note that the two walls which are divisorial contractions are actually weighted blowups of Kirwan type (see Remarks \ref{rmk:Kirwan1stpaper} and \ref{rmk:weightedblowup}).

 Since these K-moduli spaces $\ofM_c^{\K}$ provide birational models of $\sF$, we are able to confirm Laza-O'Grady's prediction on the Hassett-Keel-Looijenga program for $\sF$ \cite{LO19, LO18b} by modifying $\ofM_c^{\K}$ and checking ampleness of Laza-O'Grady's line bundle.
 Indeed, we prove a more general finite generation result and describe a wall-chamber structure for the full-dimensional subcone of $N^1_{\bR}(\sF)$ generated by $\lambda$, $H_h$, and $H_u$.